 How to prepare for your wedding photography

-Most couples start planning a wedding a year or more in advance and great tulsa wedding photography starts with those very early decisions.
+Most couples start planning a wedding a year or more in advance and great Tulsa wedding photography starts with those very early decisions.
 Choosing a venue that lends itself to great photos is the first step to getting the most out of your wedding photography.
 You are looking for a venue that has a variety of vignettes that make for great backgrounds.
 Those can be vegetation, interesting architectural elements, large nondescript areas of color (like a red or blue wall), interesting textured surfaces and places with elevation (like hills or steps).
 The more interesting the venue, the less you will need to decorate.
 It is important to decide what images are important to you and your fiancee making sure to budget time for creating those images.
 Couples underestimate how quickly the day goes by and in how many different directions they are pulled.
 Surprisingly, you will have little or no time alone on your wedding day.
-So be sure budget time for romantic photos of just the two of you, otherwise you may regret missing the opportunity.
+So be sure to budget time for romantic photos of just the two of you, otherwise you may regret missing the opportunity.

 Hiring a good wedding coordinator may also make for better photos.
 The reduction in stress on the wedding day can show in your photos.
 Do you have someone to take care of all those last minute details?
 Will you be calm and relaxed or will you be stressed about missing engraved napkins or cellist that can't find the church?

 Don't underestimate the time you will be in a dress, suit or shoes.
 Mobility and your longevity should be considered along with what is flattering for your body type.
 Given that dark colors are slimming and light colors add weight in photos, the bride is already at a disadvantage based on tradition.
 Selecting a dress that can flatter your shape is helpful.
 Often, a lace-up dress has more structure than a zip-up wedding dress.
 Lace-up wedding gowns also allow for more fluctuation if your body changes between the fitting and the wedding day.